DSS-Data198/Data198/policies.md

 ## Supervision & Responsibility of Instructor of Record

-* The Instructor of Record for DATA 198 - Introduction to Real-World Data Science will be Prof. Zachary Pardos
+* The Instructor of Record for DATA 198 - Introduction to Real-World Data Science will be TBD
 * The lecturers will share instructional materials with the Instructor of Record, via email/Google Drive, at least two weeks before the instruction, and expect to get feedback, via email/comments on materials within a week.
     * The lecturers will then have ~5 days to revise and rehearse for new materials.
 * The lecturers will schedule meetings with the Instructor of Record, at least a week before instruction begins, to seek advice and/or explanation on confusing/uncertain concepts.